.avif)

 Step 6: Build a Mailchimp Customer Journey

-Inside Mailchimp, the merchant goes to Automations → Overview, clicks Build From Scratch, names the journey, chooses a starting point, goes to API & Integrations, and selects Event API.
-In Nector's wallet reward example, the merchant chooses the wallet reward create trigger.
+Inside Mailchimp, the merchant goes to Automations → Overview, clicks Build From Scratch, names the journey, chooses a starting point, goes to API & Integrations, and selects Event API to use the Nector event as a trigger.

 Step 7: Add the Email Action